nionio6915/Euclid_Probe/README.md

 Discussion and support is available as a subgroup to the CroXY Discord- https://discord.gg/jfnVrUx2uK

-Info is being migrated to www.euclidprobe.com where ready to assemble parts kits and assembled probes are available.
+More info and printable dock and mount files at www.euclidprobe.com where you can also purchase ready to assemble parts kits and fully assembled and tested probes are available for purchase.

 [Parts](https://github.com/nionio6915/Euclid_Probe/blob/main/README.md#parts)
 -    [Switches](https://github.com/nionio6915/Euclid_Probe/blob/main/README.md#switch)